bxlab/cmdb-quantbio/assignments/lab/machine_learning/assignment/index.md

 `conda env create -f tf_env.yml`

 This will create a conda environment called `tf_env`, which you can now activate. <br><br>

+If the `curl` command and creating an environment doesn't work for you, try a `git pull --no-rebase origin main` and the `tf_env.yml` should be available for you in the `~/cmdb-quantbio/assignments/lab/machine_learning/extra_data` directory on your laptop.

 Additionally, for the second exercise, you'll need some additional from the [Xpresso site](https://xpresso.gs.washington.edu/data/) we looked at during class.
 Download and unpack the `Xpresso-predict.zip` file.
 From the unpacked directory, you'll need the following files: `xpresso_predict.py`, `input_fasta/humman_promoters.fa.gz` and `pretrained_models/K562_trainepoch.11-0.4917.h5*`. <br><br>